jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <a href="https://en.wikipedia.org/wiki/Special:Random" target="_blank" class="button primary large">Equalizer Button</a>

 It randomly selects a Wikipedia article.
-With three clicks I got Lorenz Nieberl. a German bobsledder, Sandamías. a village in northern Spain with 67 residents, and Aartsenia arctica, a sea snail.
+With three clicks I got Lorenz Nieberl. a German bobsledder.
+Sandamías, a village in northern Spain with 67 residents, and Aartsenia arctica, a sea snail.
 Anyone can make a Wikipedia article, so someone out there said, "the world needs to know!" about these people, places, and things.
 But, no one has ever thought that about your personal Darth Blockbuster.
 You haven't, have you?

 That should put things into perspective for you.
-Ignore pompeous pricks.
-The game of civilization doesn't care about self-image; only contributions that help win the game.
-Contributions is what make most everyone think "the worlds needs to know".
+Ignore pompeous pricks who gives themselves participation trophies and act like their gold medals.
+The game of civilization doesn't care about their arrogant self-image; only contributions that help win the game.
+Contributions is what makes people think "the worlds needs to know".

 ## New and Old Celebrities

 We'll always celebrate the people we look up to.
 In the Industrial Age society, celebrities were often decided for us.
-The limitations of the era of mass-production, only let so many people make movies, release albums, get their names in the newspapers.
+The limitations of the era of mass-production only let so many people make movies, release albums, get their names in the newspapers.

 Internet Age celebrities are different.
 While we can make fun of Instagram models, silly YouTubers, Twitter trolls, at least we decide which people to follow and pay attention to.
 In the Internet Age, people watch, listen, read what they want, which also means we celebrate who we want.
 Personally, I follow people like Sailing La Vagabonde, Adam Savage’s Tested, The Joe Rogan Experience, Kirsten Dirksen, Taylor Tries, largely because they're people doing cool stuff who'd never consider themselves celebrities.